Flow 1: Initial Setup

 Action Required

-Shifting checks left cut late-stage rework, reduced back-and-forth, and made approvals more predictable for both publishers and reviewers.
+Moving checks earlier reduced late-stage rework, cut down back-and-forth, and made approvals more predictable for both publishers and reviewers.

-Two targeted flows simulated high-friction compliance moments and measured comprehension, confidence, and decision-making at critical points.
-Sessions used scenario tasks, live observation, think-aloud, and post-task reflection to expose friction and mental-model gaps.
+I tested two high-friction compliance flows to evaluate comprehension, confidence, and decision-making at critical points.
+Sessions used scenario tasks, live observation, think-aloud feedback, and post-task reflection to identify where the model broke down.

 Creating a publisher → uploading an extension → assigning roles.